DinoChiesa/ApigeeEdge-Java-WsSec-Signature/README.md

   <ResourceURL>java://edge-wssec-sign-x509-1.0.3.jar</ResourceURL>
 </JavaCallout>
 ```
+Note the different classname: SOAPVerifier not SOAPSigner.

-This uses the "compiled-in" .jks file, to sign a payload.
+This configuration uses the "compiled-in" .jks file, to sign a payload.
 This is probably not what you want.
-See the notes above.
+See the notes above; the same things apply to the verify class.
 The output of message.content will be stripped of the WS-Security header.